 Create a new view object (

-AllTasksVO), leaving the data source at Updatable Access through Entity Objects.
+AllTasksVO), leaving the data source at Entity Object.
 In step 2 of the wizard, choose the

 Task entity object and move it to the right-hand side.
-Because we will actually be updating data through the
+As we will actually be updating data through the

 AllTasksVO view object, we leave the check mark in the Updatable checkbox.